zkgoldsmith/H2O2-chirality/README.md

 ![image](https://github.com/zkgoldsmith/H2O2-chirality/assets/137853012/5de2305c-1357-48fa-b2c2-d9e8afae1643)

-## This chart compares the energy values in electron volts to the lowest and highest energy values.
+## This chart compares the energy values in electron volts to the lowest and highest energy values
 ![image](https://github.com/zkgoldsmith/H2O2-chirality/assets/137853012/095ca515-f5b6-4b7e-b752-de96764bbf25)

 With the lowest energy value discovered, I am able to transition to begin AIMD of H2O2 to recognize the change H2O2 will have, now that temperature is a factor of change in energy values.